 The Sony KD85X91CJ has objectively low input lag, but it's higher than some other TVs, like the Samsung QN90A QLED.
 Still, it's fine for most gamers.
-Unless specified, we measure it all in the 'Game' Picture Mode, but the 4k @ 60Hz with chroma 4:4:4 input lag was measured in 'Graphics' mode instead.
+Unless specified, each result is from the 'Game' Picture Mode, but the 4k @ 60Hz with chroma 4:4:4 input lag was measured in 'Graphics' mode instead.

 The Sony X91J supports some common resolutions, but not all.
 It doesn't have trouble with any 1080p or 4k signal with chroma 4:2:0 or 4:2:2, and it displays 1440p signals with a custom resolution at 60Hz, but not 120Hz.
 Sadly, it only displays chroma 4:4:4 with 1080p signals at 60Hz and 120Hz, and 4k @ 60Hz, but like the Sony X900H, chroma 4:4:4 with 4k @ 120Hz looks blurry.
 This is disappointing if you want to use it as a PC monitor with a high frame rate.